 1. Lev Yashin

-There is no doubt that Lev Yashin is the most outstanding goalkeeper in the history of soccer and the greatest player from the Soviet Union.
+There is no doubt that Lev Yashin is the most outstanding goalkeeper in soccer history and the greatest player from the Soviet Union.

 Even though Yashin spent his entire professional career with Dynamo Moscow, his performances for the Soviet Union attracted international attention.